- Doctors & Departments

 The selected Centers provide high-quality clinical and sub-specialty food allergy expertise and services, and are focused on applying new evidence-based knowledge.
 These Centers also meet high standards for clinical care, teaching and clinical research.
 FARE will announce additional centers in the near future.

 Food allergy is a potentially life-threatening disease and a growing public health issue.
-According to the Centers for Disease Control and Prevention, there was a 50 percent increase in the number of children with food allergies in the U.S. from 1997 to 2011.
+According to the Centers for Disease Control and Prevention, there was a 50% increase in the number of children with food allergies in the U.S. from 1997 to 2011.
 Today, one in 13 children in the country has a food allergy – roughly two in every classroom.

 To learn more about food allergies and meet our team of world-renown experts, visit the Children's Colorado Pediatric Allergy Clinic.